yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 ### Introduction

-PHP is a general purpose scripting language but it's mainly used for web development.
+PHP is a general purpose scripting language that it's mainly used for web development.
 Today heavy load web sites such as: [Facebook](https://www.facebook.com) and [Wikipedia](https://www.wikipedia.org) are powered by PHP.
 If you are new in the PHP world and you are looking a programming language for your project you will find.

 **Community features like:**
 - Active development